thangngoc89/blog/content/til/webpack-dont-touch-require.md

 ---

 When using Webpack, it transforms all of your require/import statements.
-But sometime, you don't want that behaviour, you want to Webpack to keep it as is.
+But sometimes, you don't want that behaviour, you want to Webpack to keep it as is.

 You can use `__non_webpack_require__` to generate a require function that is not parsed by Webpack.